The zimfw

 The ~/.zimrc

-file must contain a zmodule
+file must contain zmodule

 The ~/.zimrc